Three Mile Island Still Active 40 Years After Nuclear Meltdown, But May Not Be For Long

 Forty years after what was known to be the most significant U.S. nuclear power plant accident in history, Three Mile Island may soon be shutting down for good.
-Exelon, the nuclear electric power generation company that oversees the power plant in south central Pennsylvania, announced two years ago that Three Mile Island would come to an end if it continued to see financial losses.
+Exelon, the nuclear electric power generation company that oversees the power plant in south-central Pennsylvania, announced two years ago that Three Mile Island would come to an end if it continued to see financial losses.
 Now, in 2019, the threat may very well become a reality.

 On March 28, 1979, the second reactor of Three Mile Island Nuclear Generating Station in Dauphin County, Pennsylvania (TMI-2) experienced a partial meltdown, according to the United States Nuclear Regulatory Commission (NRC)’s official backgrounder.
 A mechanical or electrical failure caused a malfunction in the cooling unit, which allowed the core in TMI-2 to melt.